Oregon Division of Financial Regulation warns of investment affinity fraud scams

 ###

-About Oregon DFR: The Division of Financial Regulation is part of the Department of Consumer and Business Services, Oregon’s largest business regulatory and consumer protection agency.
-Visit dfr.oregon.gov and dcbs.oregon.gov.
+About Oregon DFR: The Division of Financial Regulation is part of the Department of Consumer and Business Services, Oregon's largest business regulatory and consumer protection agency.
+Visit dfr.oregon.gov and www.dcbs.oregon.gov.

 Legal Disclaimer: